Skip to main content

 Practical Details

 Kamoryori Tabuchi is located at 32 Kinugasa Goshonouchicho, Kita Ward, Kyoto, in the northern part of the city.
 The price tier is ¥¥¥.
 Booking difficulty: Easy.
-Hours, booking method, phone number are not published in available data, check current listings or a concierge service for reservation logistics before travelling.
+Hours, booking method, phone number are not published, check current listings or a concierge service for reservation logistics before travelling.
 If duck is a format you find interesting, the price-to-recognition ratio is strong.
 If you want the broadest seasonal kaiseki expression, the ¥¥¥¥ rooms like Gion Sasaki serve a different purpose and cost more accordingly.
 For what Tabuchi is doing, the pricing is fair.

 Is the tasting menu worth it at Kamoryori Tabuchi?